 If you don't want to splurge for one of the more exclusive (and pricey) boutique hotels like Le Saint-Sulpice, Hotel Nelligan or Auberge du Vieux-Port, several chain hotels sit right on the border of Old Montreal and the downtown and offer competitive rates: try the InterContinental or Hilton Embassy Suites

 The neighborhood known as "The Plateau" is a residential part of Montreal, densely populated with a diverse population of hipsters, students, and young families.
 You won't find high-rises in the heart of the Plateau; most buildings are less than four or five stories.
 The most dominant architectural feature of the Plateau is the charming Victorian row houses with their characteristic exterior wrought iron spiral staircases.
 These 20th and 19th-century buildings are both residential and house the neighborhood's many cafés and boutiques.

 The Plateau's landscape does not include big-name brand hotels (though several sit on the border).
 This is not the spot if you're looking for high-end or luxury hotels but you may have great luck with a vacation rental; try airbnb, Vacation Rentals by Owner (VRBO) or Homeaway.

 Montreal has a bustling airport in Dorval and at least a dozen hotels to accommodate travelers, including a Marriott right inside the Montréal-Pierre Elliott Trudeau International Airport.
-Montreal airport hotel prices range from about $100 to $200 per night, with weeknights slightly more expensive than weekends.

 The Montréal-Pierre Elliott Trudeau International Airport, airport code YUL, is about 13 miles (20 kilometers) - a 25-minute drive - outside of downtown Montreal.